A to Z Psychology

 Who Can Benefit From Cognitive Behavioural Therapy?

-CBT can be used for a wide variety of mental health concerns including:
+CBT is effective for a wide range of mental health conditions and life challenges, including:

 • Depression